1Gazzar1/MoovieMood/README.md

 - replace the BrowserRouter with a `createBrowserRouter`

-- remove the favorites page and keep the watched cuz it serves both purposes

-- i should probably merge the favorite and watched context e.g. {id: 99 , watched: true, favorited: false}

-- add when watched / liked feature

 - add a movie stats page (maybe a profile page) so it shows (most watched genre, avg rating), maybe even a pi diagram for genres and a no. movies and time diagram

 - add a random movie button in the merged watched page (or profile page)